farahsaleem1995/MedicalCenter/docs/ImplementationPlan.md

 **Verification**:
 - ✅ Admin can manage users
-- ⏳ Admin can view all records and encounters
+- ⏳ Admin can view all records
 - ✅ Authorization is enforced (for user management)
 - ✅ All existing tests pass